davehadley/example-apache-arrow-pybind11-cmake/README.md

 An example package that demonstrates:
     - C++ extensions to Apache Arrow built with CMake
-    - python bindings to those exensions with pybind11.
+    - python bindings to those extensions with pybind11.
     - dependencies installed with conda

-Similar to <https://github.com/vaexio/vaex-arrow-ext>, however in this example the C++ component builds with CMake.

 ## Usage